mmorise/World/README.md

 A paper was published to demonstrate that the current version of WORLD was superior to the similar vocoders in the sound quality of re-synthesized speech.
 This paper also includes the detailed information in the D4C LoveTrain used in the latest version.
 [8] M. Morise and Y. Watanabe: Sound quality comparison among high-quality vocoders by using re-synthesized speech, Acoust.
 Sci. & Tech., vol. 39, no. 3, pp. 263-265, May 2018. https://www.jstage.jst.go.jp/article/ast/39/3/39_E1779/_article/-char/en

-## Introduction of WORLD family

-I introduce useful software in WORLD.
-If you want to introduce your project in WORLD, please contact me.

-PyWorldVocoder (https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder) is a Python wrapper for World Vocoder.

-Python-WORLD (https://github.com/tuanad121/Python-WORLD) is line-by-line implementation of WORLD vocoder (Matlab, C++) in python.

-world-class (https://github.com/yukara-ikemiya/world-class) is a C++ library of WORLD.

-World.JS (https://github.com/GloomyGhost-MosquitoSeal/World.JS) is a JavaScript Wrapper for World Vocoder.

-Note: To avoid making the project complicated, I decided not to merge it to my repository and introduce your project here.
-The other reason is that I can't support some computer languages.